SUDO-USER-NOT-FOUND/sonarqube/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
 Contribute to make this Docker project even more awesome! 🌟

+## 🔄 Automated Deployment with Jenkins

+To automate the deployment of this Docker project with Jenkins:

+1. Configure Jenkins to monitor the repository for changes.
+2. Create a Jenkins pipeline or job that triggers on changes to the repository.
+3. Within the Jenkins pipeline or job, execute the necessary commands to build and run the Docker containers, such as running `chmod +x import.sh` and `./import.sh` for Linux or executing the PowerShell script for Windows.
+4. Ensure that Jenkins has appropriate permissions to execute the Docker commands and access the necessary directories.

 ---

 **Feel free to star ⭐ this repository if you find it helpful!** 🌟